 These potato latkes are, per tradition, blissfully crisp outside, tender inside.
 And the wonderfulness doesn’t stop there.
 A dollop of sweet apple-date chutney takes the place of the usual applesauce and the requisite plain sour cream takes on a holiday lilt thanks to a pinch of ground cinnamon.

 These potato latkes with apple date chutney and cinnamon sour cream are all fancied up for the holidays.
 As is tradition, the potato pancakes boast all the perfectly-crisp-on-the-outside-tender-on-the-inside goodness of usual latkes.
 But we’ve swapped a sweet apple date chutney for the usual applesauce and and slyly stirred some cinnamon into the requisite sour cream.
 So impressive they may just come to earn a special place on your table year round.–Angie Zoobkoff

-- 1 2-inch (5 cm) piece fresh ginger root, peeled and finely chopped
+- One (2-inch) piece fresh ginger root peeled and finely chopped

 - 1/2 teaspoon ground allspice

-- 2 pounds (910 grams) russet potatoes, scrubbed and unpeeled (about 2 large potatoes)
+- 2 pounds russet potatoes scrubbed and unpeeled (about 2 large potatoes)

 - 1 1/2 teaspoons salt

 Make the apple date chutney